saragarcia-stratio/egeo/README.md

 This repo includes the common module of angular 2 components, directives and services.
 There are two more repos that work with this:

 * [https://github.com/Stratio/egeo-ui-base](egeo-ui-base) that includes Sass utilities and CSS base rules to begin build your own Egeo components.
-* [https://github.com/Stratio/egeo-ui-fonts](egeo-ui-fonts) that includes the fonts used by the Egeo framework compiled in a specific CSS files to be included in your projects.
+* [https://github.com/Stratio/egeo-ui-theme](egeo-ui-theme) that includes the fonts, theme and grid used by the Egeo framework compiled in a specific CSS files to be included in your projects.

 # How to Run